 This is a critical decision when creating a house trust.

 A discretionary trust gives the trustees power to decide how to distribute the trust assets among the beneficiaries — what income or capital is paid out, to whom, how often, and under what conditions.
+No single beneficiary has an automatic right to the assets.
 This is by far the most commonly used trust in the UK (98–99% of trusts settled).
-Because no single beneficiary has an automatic right to the assets, HMRC can’t point the finger at anyone and say “that’s your money.”
+Because no beneficiary has a right to the trust property, HMRC can’t point the finger at anyone and say “that’s your money” — and neither can a local authority assessing care fees, nor a divorcing spouse’s solicitor.
 This provides strong protection from care fees, divorce, creditors, and litigation.
 A discretionary trust can last up to 125 years.

 For most homeowners looking to protect their family home, a discretionary lifetime trust — specifically a Family Home Protection Trust — is the most appropriate choice.